I’m a subject matter expert that creates long-form, top-ranking blog content for healthcare, health tech, and the SaaS tools that integrate with them

 Prior to my consulting days, I always worked in the pharmaceutical and health tech industries.
 My roles varied from taking complex medical information and breaking it down to teach sales to present a product and a disease state effectively with cost benefits to manage complex disease states.
 To leading sales teams -- national account management, institutional (hospital), GPO, national payors, federal government sales to marketing.
 Whatever the role, accurate and clear scientific communication was key to my success.

 When I first became a consultant, I focused on medical marketing projects for clients, such as developing strategic plans and promotional tools targeted to either healthcare professionals or patients.
 Again, my success in this role largely relied on my ability to create sound medical content that would educate consumers and be within DTC guidelines and FDA regs.

 Eventually, the majority of my business leads were contacting me for help with their medical writing.

-This includes medical communications for promotional sales materials, videos, social media, virtual reality, and augmented reality tools for either the patients or the healthcare professionals.
+This includes medical communications for promotional sales materials, ghostwriting thought leadership articles for trade journals, videos, social media, virtual reality, and augmented reality tools for either the patients or the healthcare professionals.